lencap/lux/README.md

 The Traefik Dashboard should be available at your domain https://traefik.mydomain.com.

 ## SSH
-The web UI access is easy enough via the browser, but the more popupar SSH access should also available via using user `git`, on your domain `code.mydomain.com`, and over port `2222`.
+The web UI access is easy enough via the browser, but the more popupar SSH access should also be available using user `git`, on your domain `code.mydomain.com`, and over port `2222`.
 To simplify this access, it's easier to update your `$HOME/.ssh/config` file with a stanza such as this:
 ```
 Host                     code.mydomain.com
   Port                   2222